 Governance & Organisation: A strong governance structure is important to ensure an effective and consistent implementation of the Bank's EWRM framework.
-The Board is ultimately responsible for the Bank's strategic direction, which is supported by the risk appetite and relevant risk management frameworks, policies and procedures.
-The Board is assisted by various risk committees and control functions in ensuring that the Bank's risk management framework is effectively maintained.
+The BOD is ultimately responsible for the Bank's strategic direction, which is supported by the risk appetite and relevant risk

 Risk Appetite: It is defined as the amount and type of risks that the Bank is able and willing to accept in pursuit of its strategic and business objectives.
-Risk appetite is set in conjunction with the annual strategy and business planning process to ensure appropriate alignment between strategy, growth aspirations, operating plans, capital and risks.
+Risk appetite is set in conjunction with the annual strategy and business planning process to ensure appropriate alignment between strategy, growth aspirations, operating plans, capital and business associated risks.